CognitionFoundry/gohfc/README.md

 **Note:** This is not an official Hyperledger Fabric SDK.
 For official SDKs see the [official documentation](http://hyperledger-fabric.readthedocs.io/en/latest/)

-**Note:** This SDK is for Hyperledger Fabric v1, it os not compatible with v0.6
+**Note:** This SDK is for Hyperledger Fabric v1, it is not compatible with v0.6

 ### Requirements
 * Go >=1.7